Guide

 brew install nylas/nylas-cli/nylas

-Need a different install method?
-The getting started guide covers shell script, PowerShell, and Go.
+For other platforms, the getting started guide covers shell script, PowerShell, and Go install methods.

 2. Connect your IMAP account

-Head to dashboard-v3.nylas.com, create an application, and connect your IMAP account.
-During setup, enter your IMAP server details (Nylas auto-detects settings for known providers like Fastmail and Zoho).
-Then configure the CLI:
+Go to dashboard-v3.nylas.com, create an application, and connect your IMAP account.
+Then configure the CLI with your API key:

 nylas auth config